ArciAndres/LingodaStudyResources/README.md

 This repository includes the HTML files for GERMAN.
 The other languages are not accessible from my account, and they should be downloaded and included in the respective folder.

 ### Dependencies
-You should install Python: https://www.python.org/downloads/ Any Python 3.6+ version should work just fine.
+You should install Python: https://www.python.org/downloads/
+Any Python 3.6+ version should work just fine.
 No futher libraries are required.

 ### Execution
 In the command line, run the script, with arguments: language and levels (separated by space).
-The name of the language shuold be correspondent with the name of the folder.
+The name of the language should be correspondent with the name of the folder.
 Likewise the name of the levels with the name of the HTML files.
 ```
 python LingodaScript2021.py {language} {levels}
 ```